xocolatl/extra_window_functions/README.md

 "[flip floperator](https://en.wikipedia.org/wiki/Flip-flop_(programming))".

 In the first variant, the function returns false until the expression given as an argument returns true.
-It then keeps returning true until expression is matched again.
+It then keeps returning true until the expression is matched again.
 The second variant takes two expressions: the first to flip, the second to flop.